 Zero Slack time is bad but also good in some ways.
 Good because the project managers will remain more vigilant when they will know that the slightest error can hinder the progress of the project.

 Also, project managers can divert resources from a specific project to some other project if they need to.
-This makes sure that the appropriate resources are used somewhere important and the project is not delayed.
+This makes sure that the appropriate resources are used somewhere important and that the project is not delayed.

 But while doing that, the project manager has to ensure that the activity in question does not become a critical path activity due to the reduction in the number of resources.